brendanhay/credentials/README.md

 ## Description

-**Warning:** This is an experimental prototype/preview release which is still under heavy development and not intended for public consumption, caveat emptor!
+**Warning:** This is an experimental prototype/preview release which is still in development and not intended for public consumption, caveat emptor!

 The `credentials` library and CLI provides a unified interface for managing secure, shared credentials.